AdobeDocs/analytics.en/help/import/home.md

 # Analytics Import Guide

-This guide is intended for Adobe Analytics administrators.
-You can browse for help on Admin tools and other administrative tasks.
+This guide explains how to get data into Analytics through data sources, the insertion API, or through data connectors.

 ## Key Analytics Import articles